 Supplemental Stock Tests

-Supplemental tests enhance the success of your recruitment process by providing you with more in-depth information about a candidate’s ability in a specific area, such as written communication skills, or they might assess a variety of personal traits consistent with success on the job, such as a candidate’s ability to deal with people.
+Supplemental tests enhance the success of your recruitment process by providing you with more in-depth information about a candidate’s ability in a specific area, such as their written communication skills.

 CORRECTIONAL OFFICER REPORT COMPLETION EXERCISE (CO-RCE) (VID) You can assess your candidates’ observational, listening, and written communication skills with this video-based simulation exercise.
 Instructions and a 30-minute timer are embedded in the video to make administration easy.